Last Updated: Dec 6, 2018

 Red = Under 30FPS (Quite Noticeable Stutter/Lag)

-The suggested motherboard for the Q4 2018 edition of the mid-range build is the same Gigabyte board included in the $500 budget PC build so see that breakdown for why we've picked it.
-To summarize, it's a decent motherboard as a decent price that's all you need for a gaming computer of this nature.
+The suggested motherboard for the $600 mid-range PC build is the same Gigabyte board included in the $500 budget PC build so see that breakdown for why we've picked it.
+To summarize, it's a decent board at a decent price that's all you need for a standard value for money gaming computer of this nature.

 As with most modern motherboards, it doesn't come with built-in WiFi so if you want wireless capability for online gaming or general internet (although we suggest wired internet for the fastest, most reliable online gaming experience) you'll need to buy either a PCI/PCI-E wireless card or get a USB WiFi dongle.
 See our builds FAQ for details and recommendations on these.

 As for the whole single vs dual fan debate, for a standard gaming computer build like this either a mini (single fan) or a dual fan variant is going to be just fine.
-The 1060 doesn't use much power and won't produce much heat, so the slight added cooling of dual fans just isn't necessary.
-Only reason you'd need to ensure to get a dual fan 1060 is if your build is struggling for cooling such as if your rig lives in a really hot room and climate, you have poor case airflow, or if a particular single fan model is overly loud (this one isn't), etc.
+The 1060 doesn't use much power and won't produce much heat, so the slight added cooling of dual fans isn't necessary, but a nice touch to have if you find a suitably-priced dual-fan model like the Asus 1030 3GB mentioned below which also looks awesome with its white theme.
+But the only reason you'd need to ensure to get a dual fan 1060 is if your build is struggling for cooling such as if your rig lives in a really hot room and climate, you have poor case airflow, or if a particular single fan model is overly loud, etc.

 As mentioned in all our other PC builds on a budget, 8GB is the sweet spot for budget gaming these days (meaning: best overall value for budget/mid-range setups) and all you need for decent 1080p gaming now and into the near future.
 16GB is just not cost-effective when planning a gaming PC build under $600 or so, and we'd only recommended investing in 16 gigs if you're putting together a more expensive rig 1000 bucks and above or so.